 If not, are there other international structures available with the capacity and credibility to lead the effort?

-What activities are already underway in the international space community including those of standards making bodies like ISO and ASTM?
+What activities are already underway in the international spaceflight community including those of standards-making bodies like CCSDS, ISO and ASTM?

 Are state actors in active discussions outside the UN COPUOS process?

-What mechanisms can be put in place to capture industry based activities in this area to put conclusions into a framework of global agreement?
+What mechanisms can be put in place to capture industry-based activities in this area to put conclusions into a framework of global agreement?

 What current laws, treaties, and agreements may pose a barrier to implementing new standards or norms of behavior needed for a safe and sustainable orbital environment?